IWonderTheFirst/mun/README.md

-# Project of MUN
+# Project for MUN

-Im using AI to make an MUN support system
+I'm using AI to make an MUN support system.